natespencer28/CIS-Benchmark-Validation/CIS_Microsoft_365_Foundations_Benchmark_v6.0.0 /1.1.2 Ensure two emergency access accounts have been defined/Evidence.md

 1. Navigate to Microsoft 365 admin center https://admin.microsoft.com
 2. Expand Users > Active Users
-3. Inspect the designated emergency access accounts and ensure the following: o The accounts are named correctly, and do NOT identify with a particular person. o The accounts use the default .onmicrosoft.com domain and not the organization's. o The accounts are cloud-only. o The accounts are unlicensed. o The accounts are assigned the Global Administrator directory role.
+3. Inspect the designated emergency access accounts and ensure the following:
+  - The accounts are named correctly, and do NOT identify with a particular person.
+  - The accounts use the default .onmicrosoft.com domain and not the organization's.
+  - The accounts are cloud-only.
+  - The accounts are unlicensed.
+  - The accounts are assigned the Global Administrator directory role.

 Step 3 - Ensure at least one account is excluded from all conditional access
 rules: